DigitaleGesellschaft/jekyll-theme-conference/README.md

   - either an absolute link `href` or a `file` name (of a file stored under `/documents/`)
 - optionally `hide: true` if the speaker's page should not be linked to.

-### Location & Rooms
+### Rooms

-Each room is represented by file in the `_location/` directory (no ending `s`, or the one you specified during configuration).
+Each room is represented by file in the `_rooms/` directory.
 It must begin with valid [YAML Front Matter](https://jekyllrb.com/docs/frontmatter/) containing

 - the room's `name`, and
 - optionally `hide: true` if the room's page should not be linked to.

-Furthermore, one can add a main location page under `location/index.md`.
-Its layout should be set to `layou: location`.
-This layout consists of a small navigation bar containing a link to each room (which is not set to be hidden), the content of the file using the layout, and a map.
+## Overview Pages

+For each of the three collections there exist a dedicated layout giving an overview among all items of the collection.
+Furthermore, there exists a layout to show the program as a time schedule.
+Simply create an empty page and associate the corresponding layout with it:

+- `talks/index.md` with `layout: talk-overview`
+- `speakers/index.md` with `layout: speaker-overview`
+- `location/index.md` with `layout: location`
+- `program/index.md` with `layout: program`

+They can be empty but should contain the `layout` property in the FrontMatter header.

+### Location / Room Overview

+The `location` layout contains a map container (if not disabled, see section _Location Settings: Hide all and disable map_ above) which can be adapted.
 The map is based on the JavaScript Library [Leaflet](https://leafletjs.com/) and can be customized by editing the `assets/js/map.js` file (copy it from this repository).

 ### Additional Pages